Washington Artillery

 (etched "WA" & made from US model 1838 sword

-belt buckle)
+belt buckles)

 Washington Artillery kepi insignia- circa